art-harutyunyan/abtasty/README.md

 Could not reproduce:

-1. After 3 wrong attempts the Captcha is triggered (I could not)
+1. After 3 wrong attempts the Captcha is triggered

 ## Getting Started